-Explores the language of film.
-Analysis of film beyond its surface meaning, considering film aesthetics, technology, history, and theory.
+Viewing, discussion, and analysis of films from a variety of eras and cultures.
+Students will learn to analyze a film beyond its surface meaning, drawing on film aesthetics, technology, history, and theory.
+The interpretive and critical thinking skills they develop can be applied to a variety of modern media.
 Recommended: Pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.